zpuckeridge/blog/content/articles/homosexuality-and-morality/index.md

 ### Conclusion

 The Bible appears to be very clear on its stance of homosexual behaviour.
-In my oponion, I can not find an honest interpretation that affirms homosexual behaviour in any form.
+I simply can not find an honest interpretation that affirms homosexual behaviour in any form.
 We are all born into a sinful world and no sin is irreversible.
 We must seek God in all that we do and ask him to help us with our burdens.

 The power of the Gospel is mightier than the power of sin.